England spinner Leach ruled out of Ashes

 His role in the attack is even more important if Stokes is not fit to bowl - the spinner would have to hold an end.

-There are no obvious alternatives to Leach.
-Matt Parkinson has been discarded, Rehan Ahmed is inexperienced, Will Jacks not like-for-like.
+There are no obvious alternatives to Leach - Lancashire leg-spinner Matt Parkinson has been discarded, Leicestershire's Rehan Ahmed is inexperienced and Will Jacks not like-for-like.